My rating: 3 of 5 stars

 “Ben looked in his face for irony, to see if the doctor was mocking him and his question.
 There was no irony, only sincerity.
 He truly felt they would appreciate the inquiry” (p 185).

-And it is with this new found sympathy and empathy which causes Ben to feel for the plight of the Indian laborers as he begins to investigate strange deaths related to accidents involving Langdan Textiles, the company he works for.
+It is with this new found sympathy and empathy which causes Ben to feel for the plight of the Indian laborers as he begins to investigate strange deaths related to accidents involving Langdan Textiles, the company he works for.

 “The telegram was terse.
 I later learned that Ben could only send a maximum of seven words.
 It read: Arrested for murder.
 Innocent.
 Framed.
 Help.
 Ben.